yinkakun/gatsby-starter-glass/content/posts/weddings-are-basically-funerals-with-cake.md

 ---
-title: Weddings are basically funerals with cake
+title: Weddings are basically funerals with cake 1
 date: 2021-09-03
-tags: [rick and morty, tv series]
+tags:
+  - rick and morty
+  - tv series
+description: Test
 ---

 Weddings are basically funerals with cake.
 I mean, why would a Pop-Tart want to live inside a toaster, Rick?
 I mean, that would be like the scariest place for them to live.
 You know what I mean?.
 Those guys are inside you building a piece of shit Ethan!!
 They're inside you building a monument to compromise!!
 Fuck them.
 Fuck those people.
 Fuck this whole thing Ethan.
 What about the reality where Hitler cured cancer, Morty?
 The answer is: Don't think about it.
 All right, all right, cool it!
 I see what's happening here.
 You're both young, you're both unsure about your place in the universe, and you both want to be Grandpa's favorite.
 I can fix this.
 Morty, sit here.
 Summer, you sit here.
 Now, listen—I know the two of you are very different from each other in a lot of ways, but you have to understand that as far as Grandpa's concerned, you're both pieces of shit!
 Yeah.
 I can prove it mathematically.
 Actually, l-l-let me grab my whiteboard.
 This has been a long time coming, anyways.